Admaxxer · Documentation · AI Agent

 How is the AI agent at /chat different from the analytics chat at ⌘J?

 The /chat agent is your ad-ops co-pilot — it can list campaigns, fetch insights, and (with explicit confirmation) update or pause campaigns on Meta and Google.
 The ⌘J Analytics chat is read-only across pixel data — revenue, sessions, MER, LTV — and never touches your ad accounts.
 Same Sonnet model under the hood; different toolsets, different permissions.
+The /chat agent additionally exposes query_metrics so it can answer cross-platform questions that blend ad data with pixel/our analytics warehouse data.

 What model powers the agent and why?